Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-(see Section \ref{s:spec2} for a detailed proof) and the multiplicities in $\text{sp}(-\Delta)$ can be deduced from those in $\text{sp}(-\Delta_{\mathbf{H}})$.
+(see Section \ref{s:converse} for a detailed proof) and the multiplicities in $\text{spec}(-\Delta)$ can be deduced from those in $\text{spec}(-\Delta_{\mathbf{H}})$.
+For a description of the eigenfunctions of $\Delta_{\mathbf{H}}$, see \cite[Section 3]{Fol04}; the eigenfunctions of $\Delta$ are sums of tensor products of these eigenfunctions.
 Note that the eigenvalues for which $J=m$ form a density-one subsequence of all eigenvalues labeled in increasing order.